What Causes Upper Left Back Pain and When to see Doctor

 Pain in the upper back, particularly on the left side, may feel like a dull ache or a stabbing pain in the upper back left side, that may be quite intense.
 Although the pain may settle soon, it may be a cause of concern because of the area of pain involved.
 The intensity and the nature of upper back pain vary from person to person, depending on what is causing it.

-What Causes Back Pain on the Upper Left Side?
+What Causes Back Pain at Upper Left Side?

 To know what upper left back pain is, it is important to understand how the upper back moves and functions.
 Imagine the bones of your spine stacked one on top of the other.
 Each vertebra is cushioned in between by a disc, which absorbs shock from movement.
 The higher few segments allow your neck, shoulders, and arms to move.
 The lower few segments allow your lower back, hips, and your legs to move.